 The Girl Who Drew Butterflies: How Maria Merian’s Art Changed Science (Houghton Mifflin Harcourt) , a beautiful and biographical illustrated telling of the story of Maria Merian, one of the first people to study insects and record the metamorphosis of the butterfly.
 A great choice for any budding scientists or artists, the story will inspire and motivate little readers.

 2019 John Steptoe Award for New Talent (Illustrator): Thank You, Omu! by Oge Mora

-Mora's debut book, Thank You, Omu!
 (Little, Brown Young Readers) stood out because of the beautiful combination of art forms that fill up its pages.
-As the award announcement explains, "acrylic, marker, pastels, patterned paper, and old book clippings" form the collage of images that tell the story of Omu's stew, which she shares with everyone in her community until she has none left for herself.
+As Thank You, Omu! the award announcement explains, "acrylic, marker, pastels, patterned paper, and old book clippings" form the collage of images that tell the story of Omu's stew, which she shares with everyone in her community until she has none left for herself.
 The story would be worth hearing even without the pictures, but they add to the grace and beauty of the tale.

 Schneider Family Book Award For Children: Rescue and Jessica: A Life-Changing Friendship by Jessica Kensky and Patrick Downes

 In this tearjerker by Jessica Kensky and Patrick Downes, Jessica and service dog Rescue discover together how to deal with a life they didn't expect for themselves.
 Rescue has been reassigned from being a seeing eye dog, and Jessica must learn how to operate in the world and find the strength to move forward without legs.
 Inspired by the authors' own experience after the